 The Arkio Rhino plugin allows you to export and update models from Rhino 6 and 7 to Arkio.
-We currently support exporting NURB and Mesh models with materials and textures, and exporting Arkio creations back to Rhino using the same coordinates.
-More functionality will be added in the coming months.
-The latest Rhino, Revit and Sketchup plugins come with our Windows installer that can be downloaded from our website.
+We currently support exporting NURB and Mesh models with materials, and textures to Arkio and exporting Arkio creations back to Rhino meshes and components following the original coordinates.

 Rhino to Arkio